banesullivan/scooby/README.md

 Besides `additional` there are two more lists, `core` and `optional`, which can be used to provide package names.
-However, they are mostly useful for package maintainers wanting to use scooby to create their reporting system.
+However, they are mostly useful for package maintainers wanting to use scooby to create their reporting system (see below).
-See below:

 ### Implementing scooby in your project

-You can generate easily your own Report-instance using scooby:
+You can easily generate a custom `Report` instance using scooby within your
+project:

 ```py
 class Report(scooby.Report):